PragmaticCoding/PragmaticCoding.github.io/_posts/2022-12-19-KotlinForJava.md

 ``` kotlin
 val stringLength: Int = "This is a String".let{it.length}
 ```
-You can see that they are pretty much the same, except for how the received object is referred to.
+You can see that `run` and `let` are pretty much the same, except that the received object is referred to as `it` in `let`.
+When a Scope Function uses `it` you can use the normal lambda syntax to change it to something more meaningful if you like.

-## Configuration Functions (Also, My Term)
+### Configuration Functions (Also, My Term)

 These two functions take the object as a parameter and return it back, allowing you to configure an item without instantiating it as a variable.
 They are `apply` and `also`.